 MS-DOS 5.x, 6.x, and above are supported using drivers that reside in the AcceleRAID BIOS.
-Many drivers in the Disk Array Controller Software Kit, included with the AcceleRAID 170 controller, support many other popular operating systems (see the PCI Disk Array Controller Drivers Installation Guide and User Manual).
+Many other popular operating systems are supported using software drivers in the Disk Array Controller Software Kit that is included with the AcceleRAID 352 controller (see the PCI Disk Array Controller Drivers Installation Guide and User Manual).